guitargeek/root/roofit/doc/developers/roofit_ad.md

 On a high level, this *code generation* is implemented as follows:

-1. The computation graph is visited recursively by a RooFit::Detail::CodeSquashContext object, via the virtual RooAbsArg::translate() function that implements the   translation of a given RooFit class to minimal C++ code.
+1. The computation graph is visited recursively by a RooFit::CodegenContext object, via the virtual RooAbsArg::translate() function that implements the   translation of a given RooFit class to minimal C++ code.
 This is an example of the visitor pattern.